Department of Citywide Administrative Services311Search all NYC.gov websites

 Deputy Commissioner, Fleet Management and Chief Fleet Officer

-Keith Todd Kerman is the Deputy Commissioner of Fleet Management and the City of New York's first Chief Fleet Officer.
-In that role, he is responsible for the largest municipal fleet in the United States, with 30,000 vehicles, 80,000 fleet operators, and more than 2,000 employees engaged in fleet operations.
+Keith Todd Kerman is the deputy commissioner of Fleet Management and the City of New York's first chief fleet officer.
+In that role, he is responsible for the largest municipal fleet in the United States, with nearly 29,000 vehicles, 80,000 fleet operators, and more than 1,800 employees engaged in fleet operations.
 Kerman manages inter-agency shared fleet services in partnership with major fleet agencies, including the Police, Fire, Sanitation, and Transportation departments.

 Kerman leads implementation of the NYC Clean Fleet initiative to reduce greenhouse gas emissions 50 percent by 2025.
-The City has one of the greenest fleets in the nation with nearly 20,000 vehicles operating on some type of alternative fuel, including New York state's largest electric fleet and charging network.
+The City has one of the greenest fleets in the nation with over 21,000 vehicles operating on some type of alternative fuel, including New York state's largest electric fleet, charging network, and renewable diesel program.
 Kerman is also a leader in fleet safety as part of the City of New York's Vision Zero initiative to eliminate traffic fatalities.

-Kerman has worked in public service for nearly three decades.
-Prior to his role at DCAS, he served more than 17 years with New York City Department of Parks and Recreation, most recently as Assistant Commissioner for Citywide Operations.
+Kerman has worked in public service for over three decades.
+Prior to his role at DCAS, he served more than 17 years with NYC Parks, most recently as assistant commissioner for Citywide Operations.
+Kerman was recipient of the Sloan Public Service Award in 2019.
 He is a graduate of Harvard College.

 Shanna Midelton